muneebahmedkhan-17/Automated-Reasoning-Project/README.md

-# Automated-Reasoning-Project
-Implementation of a decision procedure in C++ for Automated Reasoning, including parsing, congruence closure, and array constraint handling.

 Overview of Project
 Reads constraints from a text file (one per line), parses them into an AST, runs the solver, and prints SAT/UNSAT.